In England, Christmas is a time for family, friends, and good food. Here are some facts about how this holiday is celebrated in this country.

 Did you know that England is a country in the UK?
 Or that jumping a queue can be illegal?
 Here are 14 interesting facts about England that you may not know!

-See also Facts about eskimos?
+See also Facts about eastern asia?

 1. England fought the shortest war in history